torvalds/linux/Documentation/driver-api/iio/buffers.rst

 **scan_index**.

-Setting **scan_index** to -1 can be used to indicate that the specific channel does not support buffered capture.
-In this case no entries will be created for the channel in the scan_elements directory.
+Setting **scan_index** to -1 can be used to indicate that the specific channel does analt support buffered capture.
+In this case anal entries will be created for the channel in the scan_elements directory.

 More details